-- Successful completion of 94 credits, including elective courses and a distribution of required core courses as noted above, with a cumulative grade point average of at least 2.0. - Completion of Comprehensive Vocational Review [CVR] (in conjunction with MS207). - Completion of Anti-Racism Institute (1.5 elective credits available) - Completion of Boundary Training Workshop (in conjunction with MS107). - Completion of the International Cross-Cultural Seminar (MS203).(3 elective credits available) - Successful completion of Ministry Seminars and Field Education.
+- Successful completion of 94 credits, including elective courses and a distribution of required core courses as noted above, with a cumulative grade point average of at least 2.0. - Completion of Comprehensive Vocational Review [CVR] (in conjunction with MS207). - Completion of Anti-Racism Institute - Completion of Boundary Training Workshop (in conjunction with MS107). - Completion of the International Cross-Cultural Seminar (MS203). - Successful completion of Ministry Seminars and Field Education.

-Persons who have not earned a baccalaureate degree: The Association of Theological Schools in the U.S. and Canada (ATS) permits the admittance into the Master of Divinity degree program only of persons who have not earned a baccalaureate degree or its educational equivalent, but who meet all other admissions criteria, provided that the total number of such students does not exceed fifteen percent (15%) of the total Master of Divinity student body (ATS, Standard A.4.2).
+Persons who have not earned a baccalaureate degree: The Association of Theological Schools in the U.S. and Canada (ATS) permits the admittance into the Master of Divinity degree program only of persons who have not earned a baccalaureate degree, but who meet all other admissions criteria, provided that the total number of such students does not exceed fifteen percent (15%) of the total Master of Divinity student body (ATS, Standard A.4.2).

 - Preference is given to applicants who have had some college education. - At no time will the number of students without a baccalaureate degree exceed 15% of the Master of Divinity student body. - Completed applications from persons in this category will be considered for admittance during the month of May for entrance into the following Fall semester.
-Applications in this category will be considered in accordance with the ATS guidelines on a space-available basis for applicants who meet all other admissions requirements for the degree. - Contact the Admissions Office for other specific admissions criteria and deadlines. - Priority may be given to persons in this category who are able to undertake full-time study (at least 12 credits per semester). - Bachelor's Degree Educational Equivalent: Consideration to accept an equivalency to a baccalaureate degree is determined by the Vice President of Academic Affairs/Dean of the Seminary and the Dean of Admissions and Recruitment based upon review of official transcripts and work history confirmation, if applicable, sent directly to Lancaster Seminary by the institution at which credits were earned and/or work was performed.
-A cumulative GPA of 2.5 or higher is required (on a scale of 4.0).
+Applications in this category will be considered in accordance with the ATS guidelines on a space-available basis for applicants who meet all other admissions requirements for the degree. - Contact the Admissions Office for other specific admissions criteria and deadlines. - Priority may be given to persons in this category who are able to undertake full-time study (at least 12 credits per semester).